taka9012/freemarket_sample_74h/README.md

 - has_many :comments, dependent: :destroy
 - has_many :likes, dependent: :destroy
 - has_one :profile, dependent: :destroy
-- has_many :address, dependent: :destroy
+- has_many :addresses, dependent: :destroy
 - has_one :credit_card, dependent: :destroy

 ## profilesテーブル